-Buying a Franchise with Confidence – Part 2
+Buy a Franchise with More Confidence – Part 2

 Logical steps for entrepreneurs to buy a franchise –

 #4 – Franchise Due Diligence

 If you buy a franchise without serious, professional franchise due diligence you are making a big mistake.
 This is where the process moves away from introspection and into investigative skills.

 Knowing how to dissect a franchise and separate salesmanship from facts is an art form.
 Naturally, first time buyers are at a disadvantage at this point.
 Why wouldn’t they be?
 It’s brand new to them.
 Being careful is important, but being careful of ‘what’ is the issue.
 Learn to discern between what is being said and what is being sold.
 If unclear, get competent help.
 From disclosure documents to sales literature to home office visits there is a lot to examine, and a lot in the gaps between.
 Buying a franchise is not only tricky business, it’s a complicated business.
 On both a personal and business level there many pitfalls to avoid.
 But first the pitfalls have to be identified.

 #5 – Franchise Brokers

 Sometime in the 1990’s independent franchise brokers began referring to themselves as franchise ‘consultants.’
 Until that time the term consultant was used exclusively by ‘fee for service’ consultants involved with creating new franchise brands and advising on purchases.
 Now, the hundreds of brokers calling themselves consultants have made it difficult at best for newcomers to discern who and what they are dealing with.
 The only word of caution is this.
 Franchise consultants/brokers have one purpose and that is to introduce prospects to franchisors that will pay a fee (commission) if the prospect buys.
 Regardless of how the services are described, that is the goal.
 That is not consulting.
 The fee for service franchise consultant charges a fee to work for and represent the buyer.
 When a advertisement reads ‘Free Franchise Consulting’, you have a broker.
 Enough said.